stephenjohnlimb/gradlekafka/README.md

 Maybe I'll look at that later!

 #### Build and Push Docker Image
-Now if you've run `.\gradlew jib` you will have created the containerised application `gradle-kafka:1.0-SNAPSHOT` and pushed it to `192.168.64.2:32000`.
+Now if you've run `.\gradlew jib`; you will have created the containerised application `gradle-kafka:1.0-SNAPSHOT` and pushed it to `192.168.64.2:32000`.
 So that will exist as `localhost:32000/gradle-kafka:1.0-SNAPSHOT` as the `Chart.yaml` has `appVersion` at `1.0-SNAPSHOT`.